The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_heatmaps.md

 -   'Average mitigation (asc)/(desc)' - order mitigators by their average values set for them by schemes

-##### Colour for binary plot
+##### Colour for 'submitted' plot

-The colour to use for the 'Binary' heatmap types.
-Either click into the cell and choose a colour from the palette or specify a hex colour code.
+The colour to use for the binary 'submitted' heatmap types.
+Either click into the cell and choose a colour from the palette or specify a hexadecimal colour code.

 ##### Colour for low values

 The colour to use for the extreme low values in the colour gradient heatmaps.
-Either click into the cell and choose a colour from the palette or specify a hex colour code.
+Either click into the cell and choose a colour from the palette or specify a hexadecimal colour code.

 ##### Colour for high values

 The colour to use for the extreme high values in the colour gradient heatmaps.
-Either click into the cell and choose a colour from the palette or specify a hex colour code.
+Either click into the cell and choose a colour from the palette or specify a hexadecimal colour code.